fbenjaminmorris/regex-tutorial/Develop/regex.md

-# Matching Email Regulas Expression
+# Matching Email Regular Expression

 In this tutorial, I'm going to introduce one of the more commonly used Regular Expressions and, by describing how it works, explain some important regex concepts.